2026 Accelerator Media Innovation Programme

 2026 Kickstart Day

-The IBC Accelerator Media Innovation Programme’s annual Kickstart Day 2026 will take place on Wednesday, 25th of February at the BBC Broadcasting House, London.
+The IBC Accelerator Media Innovation Programme’s Kickstart Day 2026 took place on Wednesday, 25th of February at the BBC Broadcasting House, London.

-Aside from industry-leading speaker & panel sessions on compelling challenges and opportunities for the sector, the highlight will be a series of Quickfire Pitches by the 12 shortlisted Accelerator Project Challenges.
+Aside from industry-leading speaker & panel sessions on compelling challenges and opportunities for the sector, the highlight was a series of Quickfire Pitches by the 12 shortlisted Accelerator Project Challenges.

 Find out more about Kickstart Day